Welcome

 Spotter

-Effect: As an action, you can make an INT: Perception check of your surroundings with a +2 modifier, and can see through mild obfuscation such as light mist, fog, smoke, or near-darkness.
+Effect: Your keen eyes are well adjusted for keeping watch.
+As an action, you can make an INT: Perception check of your surroundings with a +2 modifier, and can see through obfuscation such as light fog, smoke, dense foliage, or near-darkness (dim lighting).
+You may still check through more intense conditions, such as Darkness, without penalty or bonus.
+This action may be used to spot Hidden targets so long as they are not fully concealed behind a solid material.

 Waking Dreamer